 Those that watched the 2014 LLWS know who Mo'ne Davis is.
 Shoot, Ellen Degeneres, Billie Jean King and Michelle Obama not only knew of the phenom but praised her.
 Athletes in the sports world like Mike Trout, Kevin Durant, Magic Johnson and Russell Wilson gave her shoutouts as well.
 She was on top of the game like no one else, and she's still playing a sport she loves to this day.

-Mo'ne Davis Becomes the Talk of the LLWS
+When Mo'ne Davis Became the Talk of the LLWS

 She wasn't just a girl playing with the boys baseball team.
 She was wiping the floor with them.

 ESPN racked up its highest rating ever for a LLWS game in her Mid-Atlantic team's semifinals game because of Davis.
 She was dubbed "the most talked about baseball player on Earth" by Mark Hyman, an assistant professor of sports management at George Washington University, in a New York Times article.

 Of course, the 13-year-old instantly garnered fans and fame in the United States and across the globe.

 She graced the cover of Sports Illustrated and was named Sports Illustrated Kids "SportsKid of the Year" in 2014.
 She donated her jersey to the National Baseball Hall of Fame.
 President Barack Obama challenged her to a game of H-O-R-S-E. Spike Lee directed a documentary about her called "I Throw Like a Girl."
 She released a memoir called "Mo'ne Davis: Remember My Name."
 She threw out the first pitch in a World Series game that year.
 She won an ESPY Award.
 She met Drake.

 At just 13 years old, Davis was named one of Time Magazine's 25 most influential teens of 2014.